Lwin-Naing/User-Manual-English-/Editor.md

 ![sdf.png](Editor%20df1532479d364ec48165660794f8d1e2/sdf.png)

-The down arrow will open a menu.
-Through this menu, you can complete various operations, as well as navigate to various setting pages.
-The two buttons on the right are used to quickly preview or publish the project, respectively.

 Click ∨ next to the account name or project name to display the menu.

 The preview and publish status buttons in the upper right are used to quickly preview or publish your project.
 See also [here](https://github.com/CS-eukarya/User-Manual-English-/blob/Understanding-Re-Earth-UI/Publish%20Page.md) for publishing features.